-Book and Bed is the Japanese dream hostel for every manga and book aficionado.
+Book and Bed is the Japanese manga hostel for every comic and book aficionado.
 With locations in Kyoto, Tokyo, and Fukuoka you can sleep behind a wall of comics and choose from hundreds of various titles.
 The actual sleeping cabins are behind the bookshelves and are available in two different sizes.

 The Tokyo locations are located in Ikebukuro, Asakusa, and Shinjuku.
 A busy district with lots of business hotels and places to shop.
 It wasn’t exactly my favorite part of the city but it never hurts to try out a novelty.
 The rates for the standard room are 4,800¥ and 3,800¥ for the compact one.

 If you’re actually looking for a cheap place to stay I only heard good things about Juyoh.
 Very affordable rates and it has a family-like atmosphere to it.
 But with the drawback that it’s not exactly in the heart of the city.

 If you want to experience a city as closely and authentically as possible I can personally recommend staying with a guest family.
 Price wise it should be on par with a cheap hostel but with the chance to actually live with a Japanese family.
 An experience no Hotel can provide.
 Of course, you have to be open to living pretty closely with people you never met before.
 But if you don’t need an especially relaxing vacation with lots of privacy you should definitely think about it.